RichieUltimate/ultimate-trial/README.md

 **Easy**:
 - You lose half as much health when hit.
+- Enemies are usually weaker and limited to the most basic types when Randologic is enabled.

 **Regular**:
 - Standard difficulty with balanced damage and enemy behavior.
+- Enemy selection through Randologic is balanced, offering a fair mix of weak and strong enemies.

 **Difficult**:
 - You take twice as much damage when attacked.
 - Bosses have twice as much health.
 - Some bosses have stronger attacks.
 - Certain enemies, like Stalfos, can attack you simultaneously when you target them.
+- Stronger enemies are more likely to appear with Randologic enabled, even early in the game.

+## Randologic

+Three modes are available:

+- Disabled
+- Thematic
+- Chaotic

+You can select your preferred mode when creating your save file, or directly from the Stronghold menu.

+**Disabled Mode**

+No randomization is applied — enemies always remain the same and are never shuffled.

+**Thematic Mode**

+Enemies are shuffled each time you enter a Trial room, but only among those that match the theme of the current Trial.
+For example:

+- A Dodongo can appear in any room of the Dodongo Cavern Trial, but it will not appear inside the Deku Tree Trial.

+**Chaotic Mode**

+Enemies can appear in any room, regardless of their original area or theme — with a few exceptions to prevent bugs or soft locks.
+You might even encounter an Iron Knuckle at the very beginning of the game.

+**💡 Notes:**

+- Some enemies won’t appear early in the game to prevent possible soft locks.
+- Each mode has been designed with a progressive difficulty that scales with your in-game progress, ensuring a balanced and enjoyable experience.
+- Enemies can be adjusted and selected based on the chosen difficulty.
+The higher the difficulty level, the greater the chances of encountering stronger enemies.

 ## Compatibility